 - Pivoting, padded hip belt with padding on the lower back.

 - Bottom compartment has it’s own outer access zipper.

-- Lighter weight then a trekking pack, sturdier than an ultra light pack.
+- Lighter weight than a trekking pack, sturdier than an ultralight pack.

 - Durable fabric